sergio-schmiegelow/obj-over-tcp/README.md

 * **eventType**:
   * **eventTypes.ERROR**: Means some error occurred.
 The error message is on the errorMsg field
   * **eventTypes.CONNECTED**:
-    * In client mode, means the requested connection is connected.
+    * In client mode, means the requested connection is connected
-    * In server mode, means there is a new connection.
+    * In server mode, means there is a new connection
   * **eventTypes.DISCONNECTED**:
-    * In client mode, means the requested connection is disconnected.
+    * In client mode, means the requested connection is disconnected
-    * In server mode, means one of the connections is disconnected.
+    * In server mode, means one of the connections is disconnected
   * **eventTypes.OBJECT_RECEIVED**: Means an object is received.
 The object is on the object field
   * **eventTypes.DATA_SENT**: Means the data on the send command is sent
 * **ootObj**: (Only in asynchronous mode) The asyncObjOverTcp object associated to the event.
-Usefull when there is more than one client ou server using the same callback function.
+Usefull when there is more than one client ou server using the same callback function
-* **object**: (Only if eventType == eventTypes.OBJECT_RECEIVED) The received object .
+* **object**: (Only if eventType == eventTypes.OBJECT_RECEIVED) The received object
 * **userData**: The contents of the userData parameter on the creation of the asyncObjOverTcp object;
 * **connection**:
-    * In client mode, requested connection.
+    * In client mode, requested connection
-    * In server mode, one of the connections.
+    * In server mode, one of the connections
-* **errorMsg**: (Only if eventType == eventTypes.ERROR) The error message.
+* **errorMsg**: (Only if eventType == eventTypes.ERROR) The error message

 ## Classes